 The process of contour extraction using the quadtree for one Z-layer and for the whole model is shown in Figure 6-4(a-d).
-The equations for the functionally defined model for these pictures are presented in Appendix B of the [Popov et al., 2020b].
+The equations for the functionally defined model for these pictures are presented in Appendix B.